 An Engineering Project Manager is responsible for the planning, directing, organizing of projects, preparing proposals, maintaining financial records, creating a product strategy and ensuring the projects strictly follow the safety regulations.

-The role of an Engineering Project Manager is to provide engineering support services for all divisions and a backup for all members of the engineering department as needed.
+The role of an Engineering Project Manager is to survey a project and provide engineering support services for all divisions and a backup for all members of the engineering department as needed.
 Another responsibility for this post is to process practical experience in various fields of engineering including civil, mechanical, electrical and environmental.

-An Engineering Project Manager can have an average salary of $55k - $106k and has been seen to go as high as $196k per year, making it the highest Civil Engineer Salary on our list.
+An Engineering Project Manager can expect compensation from $55k - $106k (depending on states) and has been seen to go as high as $196k per year, making it the highest Civil Engineer Salary on our list.

 Senior Civil Engineer